giovanniscerra/IpGeoFencing/README.md

 # IpGeoFencing
-A simple and easily extensible IP geo-fencing engine
+A simple and easily extensible IP geofencing engine

 ## Overview
-Geo-fencing is the use of virtual geographic perimeters to determine the behavior of an application.
+Geofencing is the use of virtual geographic perimeters to determine the behavior of an application.
-Provided a specific coordinate (latitude and longitude), a geo-fencing engine can determine to which virtal geographic area or areas the location belongs, and consequentially take action.
+Provided a specific coordinate (latitude and longitude), a geofencing engine can determine to which virtal geographic area or areas the location belongs, and consequentially take action.

-The IP geo-fencing engine in this project run based on specific IP addresses.
+The IP geofencing engine in this project run based on specific IP addresses.
 The engine would first translate the IP address into a geographic location, using the free CSV database provided by IP2Location
 [CSV database](https://lite.ip2location.com/database/db11-ip-country-region-city-latitude-longitude-zipcode-timezone "[https://geojson.org/](https://lite.ip2location.com/database/db11-ip-country-region-city-latitude-longitude-zipcode-timezone)") (included in the project).